 With ethanol fermentation, the yeasts die after a while: either when all the sugars have been converted into ethanol or when the alcohol content has reached 15% alcohol per unit volume — strong enough to kill all types of yeasts.
 When a beer is unfiltered, you can see the sediment of dead yeasts remaining at the bottom of the bottle.

 Winemakers also use this yeast property to make fortified wines (e.g. Porto wine).
-They can stop the fermenting process by adding some extra alcohol in wine.
+They can stop the fermenting process by adding some extra alcohol in the wine.
 This usually results in a sweeter and stronger wine.
 The fermenting process can also be stopped by simply dropping the temperature of the tank.

 Fun fact: ethanol fermentation also takes place in some species of fish where it provides energy when oxygen is scarce.